Yourco Logo

 What should I do if survey results are consistently negative?

-Share the results honestly with your team and acknowledge the problems they've identified.
+Consistently negative results require an honest response, not a defensive one.
+Share the findings with your team and acknowledge the problems they've identified.
 Focus on the top two or three issues you can realistically address in the next 30 to 60 days.
 Communicate your action plan clearly, assign ownership for each improvement, and provide regular progress updates.
 Ignoring negative feedback or failing to act on survey results creates more harm than not surveying at all.
+42% of employee turnover is preventable, and most of the preventable departures occur when managers don't address issues employees have already flagged.

 How can Yourco help?